tiltowait/Tzimisce/README.md

 # \[Tzimisce\]
 A handy Discord dicebot for classic World of Darkness tabletop RPGs, such as *Vampire: The Masquerade*, *Werewolf: The Apocalyspe*, and *Mage: The Ascension*.
-At its most basic, it allows for rapid entry of rolls, requiring as few as five keystrokes (including return!) or four taps on a mobile screen.
-It also possesses some more advanced features, such as roll saving, Willpower-based rolls, and automatic successes.
+At its most basic, it allows for rapid entry of rolls, requiring as few as five keystrokes (including return!).
+It also possesses some more advanced features, such as macros, Willpower use, automatic successes, and statistical analysis.

 ## Installation
 ### The Easy Way
 Simply [click this link](https://top.gg/bot/642775025770037279) to add the bot to your server.
 Not ready to add it yet?
 [Try out the demo server!](https://discord.gg/rK3RFqV)

 ### The Hard Way
-Should you wish to locally run the bot (perhaps to make your own, local changes), you will need to acquire a Discord developer key.
+Should you wish to run the bot locally, you will need to obtain a Discord developer key [here](https://discord.com/developers/applications).

 #### Setup
-You will need version >=3.9 of [Python](https://www.python.org), as well as [PostgreSQL](https://www.postgresql.org) with SSL support enabled (which may require creating your own certificate key).
+\[Tzimisce\] requires version >=3.9 of [Python](https://www.python.org) and [PostgreSQL](https://www.postgresql.org) with SSL support enabled (which means you need an SSL certificate).

-Additionally, you will need to use PIP to install `psycopg2` and `discord.py`.
+Additionally, you will need to use PIP to install [psycopg2](https://pypi.org/project/psycopg2/), [discord.py](https://pypi.org/project/discord.py/), and [dice](https://pypi.org/project/dice/).
+You can quickly install these dependencies with `pip -r requirements.txt`.

 ##### Setting the Environment Variables
 Store your API token in an environment variable called `TZIMISCE_TOKEN`.
 Store your PostgreSQL server address in an environment variable named `DATABASE_URL`.

+#### Run the Bot
+Make sure Postgres is running, then enter `python3 masquerade.py` to run the bot.

 ## Usage
 For a full command listing, check [the help file](https://tiltowait.github.io/Tzimisce/).